top of page

 For those road-tripping through beautiful British Columbia, Radium Hot Springs (both the town and hot spring) should be on your list!

-Another naturally sourced mineral spring, the Radium Hot Springs have been in operation since the early 20th century and attracts visitors from all around the world.
-The hot springs are located inside the striking Sinclar Canyon and, in addition to the hot pools, offer a Olympic-sized swimming pool to get some laps in.
+Another naturally sourced mineral spring, the Radium Hot Springs have been in operation since the early 20th century and attract visitors from all around the world.
+These hot springs are located inside the striking Sinclar Canyon and, in addition to the hot pools, offer a Olympic-sized swimming pool to get some laps in.

 Admission is C$19.75 for adults with all-day entry.